EricZinda/Perplexity/docs/pxHowTo/pxHowTo30InStylePredications.md

 ## Predications with Multiple X Arguments
-Logic gets more complicated when there is more than one `x` type argument because there are many cases to handle.
+Logic gets more complicated when there is more than one `x` argument because there are many cases to handle.
 The predication for "in" from "a file is in a folder" is:

-### In-Style Predications
 ~~~
 _in_p_loc(e1,x1,x2)
 ~~~